Natchez police questioning man in armed robbery at Little Caesars - Mississippi's Best Community Newspaper

 “When the officer approached, he saw the individual run behind the Speedy Cash building,” Daughtry said, adding the Adams County Sheriff’s Office assisted in securing the perimeter.
 “He went into a wooded area and the officer took him in to custody.”

 Daughtry said the suspect, Derrick Faust, 31, was being questioned Monday night.
 No money was taken, Daughtry said, but Faust was found to be in possession of crack cocaine.
-Daughtry said he anticipated armed robbery and possession of controlled substance charges would be filed.
+Daughtry said Faust faces charges of armed robbery and possession of controlled substance.

 Nine new COVID cases in Adams County in last day